kyma-project/test-infra/docs/prow/how-to_use_tekton-pipelines-in-prow.md

 To get the source code, simply use [`git-clone`](https://hub.tekton.dev/tekton/task/git-clone) task, or define a similar task in your Pipeline.

+You can reuse git-clone Task available in our [Tekton instance](https://tekton.build.kyma-project.io/#/namespaces/default/tasks/git-clone?view=overview).
+Follow the official [Tekton documentation](https://tekton.dev/docs/how-to-guides/clone-repository/) to use it in your pipelines.

 To access those parameters use `$(params.{PARAM})` directive in your scripts or params, where `{PARAM}` is the name of Prow's standard fields from Prow docs.

 ## Known bugs

 Here's a list of know bugs that are most likely to be fixable in upstream Prow.

-* Currently, it's impossible to define a custom list of parameters to the Tekton PipelineRun spec defined in a ProwJob.
-Prow uses this field to provide information about the Git reference on which the Pipeline has been run.
+* ~~Currently, it's impossible to define a custom list of parameters to the Tekton PipelineRun spec defined in a ProwJob.
+Prow uses this field to provide information about the Git reference on which the Pipeline has been run.~~
-* It's impossible to define params in inline tasks.
-Prow's validation flow returns an incorrect error `Invalid value: "string": val in body must be of type object: "string"`.
+* ~~It's impossible to define params in inline tasks.
+Prow's validation flow returns an incorrect error `Invalid value: "string": val in body must be of type object: "string"`.~~

+Both of the bugs have been identified and are reported to the kubernetes/test-infra repository [#28679](https://github.com/kubernetes/test-infra/issues/28679).
+Currently, a workaround that disables Tekton's PipelineRun validation on ProwJob level has been applied on kyma-prow instance.

 ## Considerations